syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 {% endhighlight %}
 {% endtabs %}

-## How to reset swipe view automatically?
+## How to reset swipe the view automatically

 Swiped item can be reset by defining the `SfListView.SwipeOffSet` argument of `SfListView.SwipeEnded` event to `0` when the swiping action is completed.